Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add an extension to WebApp1.
 - [ ] Deploy Azure Firewall.

-.onmicrosoft.com.
-The new directory must contain a user named user10317806 who is configured to sign in by using Azure Multi-Factor Authentication (MFA).

-- [ ] BRAK ODPOWIEDZI

 ### You have a hybrid configuration of Azure Active Directory (Azure AD).
 You have an Azure SQL Database instance that is configured to support Azure AD authentication.
 Database developers must connect to the database instance and authenticate by using their on-premises Active Directory account.
 You need to ensure that developers can connect to the instance by using Microsoft SQL Server Management Studio.
 The solution must minimize authentication prompts.Which authentication method should you recommend?

 - [ ] Active Directory – Password.